-As the sole general partner of BPLP, we have the authority to issue additional common and preferred units of limited partnership interest of BPLP.
-We have in the past, and may in the future, issue common or preferred units of limited partnership interest of BPLP to persons who contribute their direct or indirect interests in properties to us in exchange for such common or preferred units of limited partnership interest in BPLP.
-We have not engaged in trading, underwriting or agency distribution or sale of securities of issuers other than BPLP and we do not intend to do so.
-At all times, we intend to make investments in such a manner as to maintain our qualification as a REIT, unless because of circumstances or changes in the Internal Revenue Code of 1986, as amended (or the Treasury Regulations), our Board of Directors determines that it is no longer in our best interest to qualify as a REIT.
+Boston Properties, Inc., as our sole general partner, has the authority to issue additional common and preferred units of limited partnership interest of BPLP.
+Boston Properties, Inc. has in the past, and may in the future, issue common or preferred units of BPLP to persons who contribute their direct or indirect interests in properties to us in exchange for such units.
+We have not engaged in trading, underwriting or agency distribution or sale of securities of issuers and we do not intend to do so.
+At all times, we intend to make investments in such a manner as to enable Boston Properties, Inc. to maintain its qualification as a REIT, unless because of circumstances or changes in the Internal Revenue Code of 1986, as amended (or the Treasury Regulations), the Board of Directors of Boston Properties, Inc. determines that it is no longer in the best interest of Boston Properties, Inc. to qualify as a REIT.
 We may make loans to third parties, including, without limitation, to joint ventures in which we participate or in connection with the disposition of a property.
 We intend to make investments in such a way that we will not be treated as an investment company under the 1940 Act.
-Our policies with respect to these and other activities may be reviewed and modified or amended from time to time by the Board of Directors.
+Our policies with respect to these and other activities may be reviewed and modified or amended from time to time by the Board of Directors of Boston Properties, Inc.